Demystifying Human Trafficking in the Caribbean Context: The Intersection of Culture and Human Trafficking

 Best Practices in the Application of the Non-Punishment Principle

-This plenary discussion will explore how non-punishment principle has been implemented in the region, best practices, lessons learned, the barriers to implementation, and potential solutions to these barriers.
+This plenary discussion will explore how the non-punishment principle has been implemented in the region, best practices, lessons learned, the barriers to implementation, and potential solutions to these barriers.

 PANEL DISCUSSION